Brazil's Amazon deforestation surges to worst in 15 years

 The 15-year high flies in the face of Bolsonaro government’s recent attempts to shore up its environmental credibility, having made overtures to the administration of U.S. President Joe Biden and moved forward its commitment to end illegal deforestation at the United Nations climate summit in Glasgow this month.
 The space agency’s report, released Thursday, is dated Oct.
 27 — before talks in Glasgow began.

-Before Jair Bolsonaro’s term began in Jan.
-2019, the Brazilian Amazon hadn’t recorded a single year with more than 10,000 square kilometers of deforestation in over a decade.
+The Brazilian Amazon hadn’t recorded a single year with more than 10,000 square kilometers of deforestation in over a decade before Jair Bolsonaro’s term started. in Jan.
+2019.
 Between 2009 and 2018, the average was 6,500 square kilometers.
 Since then, the annual average leapt to 11,405 square kilometers, and the three-year total is an area bigger than the state of Maryland.

 “It is a shame.
 It is a crime,” Márcio Astrini, executive secretary of the Climate Observatory, a network of environmental nonprofit groups, told The Associated Press.
 “We are seeing the Amazon rainforest being destroyed by a government which made environmental destruction its public policy.”